Memorial Day Sale - Up to 50% off outdoor favorites.

 Long-handled tongs are essential for safely handling hot items like cooking grates, foil packs, and skewers without burning yourself.
 Choose tongs that are heat-resistant and have a good grip to ensure you can safely flip food and adjust your cooking equipment.

-Great for roasting marshmallows, hot dogs, or kebabs, these campfire forks or a set of skewers make cooking over an open flame easy and safe.
+Great for roasting marshmallows, hot dogs, or kebabs, campfire forks or a set of skewers make cooking over an open flame easy and safe.
 Invest in some adjustable skewers for a longer reach and better control when roasting food over the fire.

 If you're using cast iron cookware or a Dutch oven, pot holders or mitts are essential for safely moving them from the fire to the table.
 Consider mitts with extended cuffs for extra forearm protection when handling hot items.